jefnic23/spot-the-plane/README.md

 # TODO

 - [ ] Add some sort of review tab where photos of the day are stored with links
-- [x] Keep track of game state in local storage so that users can't reload page to restart game
 - [ ] If a user leaves the game before finishing, prompt to continue playing when they go to resume
 - [ ] Add support buttons (BuyMeACoffee, etc.) to postgame screen
-- [x] Add Google analytics
-- [x] Store best time in local storage
 - [x] ~~Move as many state variables to redux as possible~~
 - [ ] Create custom global storage; move most logic there
 - [ ] localStorage hooks